stjudecloud/rfcs/text/0000-quality-assurance-pipeline.md

 GC profiles are typically remarkably stable.
 Even small/minor deviations could indicate a problem with the library used (or bacterial contamination).

-## Metrics for WGS
+## Thresholds and Metrics for Specific Applications

+ To apply quality control metrics to vett data, we need reasonable thresholds that are practically acheivable and neither too lax or too strict.
+Our preference is for statistically or empirically determined thresholds rather than arbitrary estimates.
+By statistical thrresholds, we are referring to distributional tests that formally define outliers.
+By empirical thresholds, we are referring to standards below which data analysis or interpretation are degraded.
+Statistical tests can be performed on large populations of QC data.
+We are already in postion to do that today.
+Empirical tests, however, require foreknowledge of the correct results.
+This requires experimental design and implementation through a laboratory at some cost.## Metrics for WGS

 The quality metrics of special concern for WGS include depth of coverage and genomic regional coverage.
 Mapping quality is also critical.
 The analysis of whole genome sequencing to call variants depends on depth and sample purity.
 Accurate calls are made through replication and contamination creates false positives.
 So metrics that are sensitive to impurity are valuable.

-## Metrics for WES
+### Metrics for WES

 The quality metrics of special concern for WES include depth of coverage in exomic regions.
 Mapping quality, % mapped and duplication rate are also important.

-## Metrics for RNAseq
+### Metrics for RNAseq

 The quality metrics of special concern for RNAseq include mapping percentage, percentage properly paired reads, and exomic regional coverage.
 Mapping quality is also critical.

-## Thresholds

- To apply quality control metrics to vett data, we need reasonable thresholds that are practically acheivable and neither too lax or too strict.
-Our preference is for statistically or empirically determined thresholds rather than arbitrary estimates.
-By statistical thrresholds, we are referring to distributional tests that formally define outliers.
-By empirical thresholds, we are referring to standards below which data analysis or interpretation are degraded.
-Statistical tests can be performed on large populations of QC data.
-We are already in postion to do that today.
-Empirical tests, however, require foreknowledge of the correct results.
-This requires experimental design and implementation through a laboratory at some cost.

-## Proposals
+### Proposals

 - Add [`RSeQC v3.0.0`](http://rseqc.sourceforge.net), specifically [`infer_experiment`].